twelvestepdrupal/twelvestepintergroup/modules/custom/baltimoreaa/README.md

 # Import CSV data

+Because baltimoreaa is an example in anonmigrate, the migration_templates here don't need to exist.
+However, the example is just that, only an example.
+We maintain the actual migration templates here.

+The tag here is 'baltimoreaa'.
+The tag in the examples is 'baltimoreaa-example'.

-* update the csv file.
+* update the CSV file.
 Then run:
 ```
 drush enable -y anonmigrate
 drush script 'anonmigrate_import("baltimoreaa")'